 5.1 Billing and Realisation

-Your Company has realized 100% payment of current bills raised for sale
+Your Company has realized 100% of its current bills raised for energy

-of power, thus achieving this feat for the eleventh consecutive year.
+supplied in 2015-16, thus achieving this feat for the 13th consecutive

 Most of the customers were making their payments within 60 days of

 billing and had availed rebates as per Company''s Rebate Scheme.